 We're here when you need us.
 Here's how to get help, stay up to date, and make the most of the platform.

-The Collective Minds support team is available Monday through Friday, 9 AM to 5 PM.
+The Collective Minds support team is available Monday to Friday, 9 AM to 5 PM.
+Swedish time.
+If you have any questions about our products, you can find answers on our help page.
+Or contact our Customer Success team

-Support is available through the Help Center at help.collectiveminds.health, where you can submit a ticket, browse guides, and access release notes.
+Support is available through the Help Center where you can submit a ticket, browse guides, and access release notes.

 Collective Minds releases multiple major updates per year, with ongoing patches and minor improvements delivered continuously.
-Release notes are published in the Help Center.
+Release notes are published in Software Updates.

 Submit a ticket through the Help Center.
 Include a description of the issue, the steps to reproduce it, and any relevant screenshots or error messages to help the team resolve it quickly.